-Imogen Russell Williams is a writer, editor, children's literature critic and author, and her latest book for children, Great Britons: 50 Amazing People Who Have Called Britain Home (Nosy Crow Books) is now available.
+Imogen Russell Williams is a writer, editor, children's literature critic and author.
+Her latest book for children, Great Britons: 50 Amazing People Who Have Called Britain Home (Nosy Crow Books), is now available.
 She is also the author of The Big Book of the UK(Ladybird).
 Her work appears in the Guardian, the TLS, the Metro and Books For Keeps, among many others.

-Within the collection are writers, scientists, artists, sports people, musicians and campaigners, many of whom overcame great odds to make significant changes or endeavours.
-In this video, author Imogen Russell Williams tells us more about the book and shares a section from it, followed by a Q&A which tells us how the book was created.
+Within the collection are writers, scientists, artists, politicians, musicians and campaigners, many of whom overcame great odds to make significant changes or endeavours.
+In this video and Q&A, author Imogen Russell Williams tells us more about the book and shares sections from it, celebrating the people that have helped make Queen Elizabeth's reign so remarkable.

 Q&A with Imogen Russell Williams

 1. You have already written Great Britons, can you tell us a little about that book and why did you want to go on and create Great Elizabethans?

 My earlier book Great Britons is about 50 amazing people who've called Britain home, and the amazing things they've achieved in arts, sciences, sports and activism.
 Great Elizabethans is a special edition, published to mark the Queen's Platinum Jubilee - woo!
 It involves half of the people in Great Britons and a special biography of the Queen.

 2. How much will we learn about the Queen, as this book will be published ahead of her Jubilee celebrations?

 The Queen is very important to the book!
 As well as a double-page biography, there is an introduction and a timeline covering the big changes and developments that Elizabeth II has experienced in her lifetime.

 3. What range of people do you include in Great Elizabethans and how did you decide who to include?